the fuji grill beaverbrook townhouse

 Roll up, roll up for the best sushi in town

 There are several different types of sushi restaurant to choose from in London.
 There are buzzy bento box-style eateries churning out tuna tiger rolls to feed the capital’s hungry workforce, and then there are underground izakayas playing with flavours and helmed by sushi masters, who, after decades of practice, are highly skilled in the Japanese culinary art.
 The capital is also home to a number of restaurants that have successfully fused flavours from different continents – take Japanese and Italian, for example.
 There really is something for everyone but the question is: where to start?
-Read on our guide to finding the best sushi in London.
+Read on our guide to the best sushi in London.

 Clap, Knightsbridge